maukaim/Bulo-Project/README.md

 ## Follow the project

-As of July 2022: Bulo is not open to contributions yet, as I don't have the time to structure and manage PRs for the moment.

-If you want to get notified on any news related to this project future features, you can [follow me on Medium](https://medium.com/@JulienElkaim), I will regularly post new articles about the project ideation and the implementation process!
+If you want to get notified on any news related to Bulo and you think this project is exciting, you can [follow us on Medium](https://medium.com/@JulienElkaim), we will regularly post new articles about the project ideation and the implementation process!